wldhg/notion-daily-copy/README.md

 Made by *Jio Gim*, with MIT License.

-If you have any questions, please make an issue.
+If you have any questions, please [make a discussion QnA article](https://github.com/wldh-g/notion-daily-copy/discussions/new).